tomwhartung/publish_promote_ebooks/doc/images-resolutions.md

-# 4b-images-resolutions.md
+# images-resolutions.md

-Lessons learned about image resolutions.
+Resolutions to use for posting images to social networking sites.

+Starting points for sizes come from what we used for ebooks.

-# Use High Resolution Images
+# Use Medium Resolution Images

-- 300 dpi
+- 100 dpi
 - 1800 px wide - for full width of page
-  - "Page" may be portrait or landscape
-  - Err on side of using higher-resolution images
-- **Regardless of whether it is portrait or landscape, 1800 px is the resolution side of the shortest side**
+- **Regardless of orientation, 1800 px is the resolution side of the shortest side**

 # Resolution + Aspect Ratio

+Use these aspect ratios as a starting point.

+Add space to image as necessary to fit everything on it ok.

+## Square Images

+- 1800 px x 1800 px

 ## Most Popular: 16 x 9 and 16 x 10

-Pick one aspect ratio, 16 x 9 or 16 x 10, for Landscape images, and use the other portrait images.

 - Landscape 16 x 10: 2880 x 1800
   - 8 x 5 ~= 16 x 10 ~= 2880 x 1800